InvisibleBench Scoring Rubric¶

 uv run bench doctor # Validate env + runs dir

-uv run bench -m <model> -y # Run benchmark
+uv run bench -m <model> --scenario-parallel 8 -y # Run raw model benchmark faster

 uv run bench stats <results_dir> # Statistical analysis